Osteoporosis and Teeth: How Bone Loss Affects Your Dental Health

 Osteoporosis is a disease that weakens bones, making them thinner and less dense, which increases the risk of bone fractures.

-Osteoporosis affects older women and men, of all races and ethnicities.
-Women are more affected than men.
 Certain medications, such as cancer medications and glucocorticoid steroids, may increase the risk.

 The link between osteoporosis and dental health

-The oral cavity serves as a window to systemic health, being closely linked to overall systemic well-being.
 Osteoporosis patients are more likely to develop periodontal disease, which is characterized by inflamed gums and gradual loss of bone underneath the gums.
-Systemic inflammation resulting from periodontal disease may impact bone metabolism and osteoporosis.
+To make matters worse, systemic inflammation resulting from periodontal disease may impact bone metabolism and osteoporosis.

 The changes brought on by systemic osteoporosis may affect the jaw’s bone density.
 This might make oral surgery and implants more challenging dental treatments.